-With the recent passing of Prince and subsequent news he died without a will, what should be a time of reflection and mourning may now be hijacked by a litany of claims and contests against his vast estate.
+In 2016, musician Prince died without a will.
+What should have been a time for reflection and mourning looked like it would be hijacked by a litany of claims and contests against his vast estate. Â

-This is not a new story.
-Notable stars who’ve also died without a will include Jimi Hendrix and Bob Marley and their families have battled for up to three decades in an attempt to settle the estates of their loved ones.
+It was not a new story.
+Notable stars who also died without a will include Jimi Hendrix and Bob Marley, and their families have battled for up to three decades in an attempt to settle the estates of their loved ones.Â

 What if you die without a will in Australia?